wences-sanchez/Knowledge-Base/pages/DevOps%3A Continuous Delivery, Integration, and Deployment With DevOps (highlights).md

 		- Prerequisites
 		- Chapter 1.
 Introduction to DevOps
 			- -
-			- This book is for engineers, architects, and developers, who wish to learn the core strategies of DevOps. #space
+			- This book is for engineers, architects, and developers, who wish to learn the core strategies of DevOps. #ñspace
 			- -
 			- -
 			- Code review is an important function in the software development framework.
-Having a good collaborative tool like Gerrit for a code review process is very appropriate and needed. #space
+Having a good collaborative tool like Gerrit for a code review process is very appropriate and needed. #ñspace
 			- -